Bagdad, Arizona

 Bagdad is a copper mining community and census-designated place (CDP) in Yavapai County, Arizona, United States, in the western part of the state.
 It is one of only two remaining company towns in Arizona.
 The population was 1,876 at the 2010 census, up from 1,578 in 2000.

 Name

-According to legend, the name "Bagdad" is not a misspelling of "Baghdad".
+According to folk etymology, the name "Bagdad" is not a misspelling of "Baghdad".
 Supposedly a father and son operated a small-scale copper mining operation there in the late 1800s.
 The father dug out the ore and the son loaded it into bags.
 When one bag was full he asked his father "Do you have a bag, dad?"
 However, this is disputed and some say the name derives from the Iraqi capital, Baghdad, imagined as an epitome of wealth and luxury.

 Demographics

 Bagdad first appeared on the 1930 U.S. Census as the Bagdad Precinct of Yavapai County.
 It was recorded as having a Spanish/Hispanic majority for that census (the census would not separately feature that racial demographic again until 1980).
 With the combination of all county precincts into 3 districts in 1940, it did not formally appear again until 1960, when it reported as an unincorporated village.
 In 1980, it was made a census-designated place (CDP).